Orbital Chern Insulator at $\nu=-2$ in Twisted MoTe$_{2}$

 Next, we reveal the magnetic properties of this bias driven Chern insulator.
 The nonvanishing Hall conductivity implies that the symmetry of the system supports time-reversal odd pseudovectors in the out-of-plane direction, thus a nonzero net magnetization.
 However, the insulating gap protects the fully compensated spin magnetic order~\cite{jiang_antiferromagnetic_2018} even when the bias is applied, as is verified by Fig.~\ref{fig:altermagnet}(d) as well.
-In fact, the bias not only preserves the collinear spin order in real space but also induces spin splitting in \textit{k}-space band structures (Fig.~\ref{fig:altermagnet}(f)), driving the system into an altermagnetic order~\cite{smejkal_beyond_2022, smejkal_emerging_2022, mazin_editorial_2022, smejkal_anomalous_2022}.
-As such, the net magnetization can only be of orbital origin, hence the studied state is termed as altermagnetic orbital Chern insulator.
+As such, the net magnetization can only be of orbital origin.
 This scenario is corroborated by the calculation results shown in Fig.~\ref{fig:orbinsulator}(a).
 The induced orbital magnetization depends linearly on the bias when the latter is small, and reaches the order of $0.01$ $\mu_{\text{B}}/$nm$^{2}$ in the topologically nontrivial phase.
 Such a sizable value is well within the capacity of magneto-optical experiment and is comparable to that observed in twisted bilayer graphene~\cite{tschirhart_imaging_2021}.
 Moreover, in the topologically nontrivial phase the orbital magnetization changes linearly with respect to the chemical potential within gap (Fig.~\ref{fig:orbinsulator}(c)), and the slope is quantified by Chern number in accordance with the St{\v{r} }eda formula~\cite{streda_theory_1982}, i.e., $dM/d\mu = Ce/2\pi\hbar$, where $M$ is orbital magnetization and $C$ is Chern number.
 This character offers a feasible approach to experimental identification of Chern insulator without the need of applying magnetic field.
+In Fig.~\ref{fig:orbinsulator}(a), the values of $M$ are taken at the middle of band gap at each $D$, and the non-differentiable points at finite $D$ are due to the change from direct to indirect band gap (c.f. the sharp turning in Fig.~\ref{fig:orbinsulator}(b)).